Split decomposition and graph-labelled trees: characterizations and fully-dynamic algorithms for totally decomposable graphs: Split tree characterizations of restricted graph classes

+To conclude consider the case where $ST(G)$ contains some clique nodes.
+Observe that by condition 2, a clique node $u$ is adjacent to at most one star node.
+Observe also that every pair of leaves adjacent to the same clique node are (adjacent) twins.
+Now if we save only one representative leaf per clique node, we obtain a graph $G'$ whose split tree $ST(G')$ only contains star nodes (replace every clique node by the corresponding representative leaf).
+We have shown that our root-tree construction is valid for $G'$.
+By the observations above, to obtain the root-tree it suffices to add every non-representative leaf $l$ adjacent to the same node than its representative.
+Observe that this finally amount to contract the tree-edge between clique-nodes and star-nodes.
+This conclude the proof. \end{itemize} \end{proof}

+Observe that, to get a 3-leaf power vertex incremental characterization, we could simply test, given a 3-leaf power graph $G$, first if the graph $G+x$ is a DH graph using Theorem~\ref{th:charac}, and then if the node to which $x$ is attached in $ST(G+x)$ does not create a contradiction with Theorem~\ref{th:3-leaf}.
+This second condition amounts to test a local condition on $ST(G+x)$, and would be enough for algorithmic purpose to refine the main DH algorithm of Section \ref{sec:vertex-algo} in terms of 3-leaf power graphs as done in Section \ref{sub:vertex-3leaf}.
+However, the following theorem establishes a more precise property directly on $ST(G)$.

 \begin{theorem}[$3$-leaf power vertex incremental characterization] Let $G$ be a connected \hbox{$3$-leaf power} and $ST(G)=(T,\mathcal{F})$ be its split tree.
-Then $G+(x,S)$ is a $3$-leaf power if and only if \begin{enumerate} \item it is a distance hereditary graph (see conditions of Theorem~\ref{th:charac}); \item if $S=\{y\}$, then the leaf $y$ in $T$ neighbors a star node $u$ whose centre is $\rho_u(uy)$; otherwise the subtree $T(S)$ does not contain any partially accessible nodes. \end{enumerate} \end{theorem} \begin{proof} Thanks to Theorem~\ref{th:3-leaf}, the case where $x$ is adjacent to a unique vertex $y$ is obvious .
-So let us assume that $|S|>1$.
-Thereby $T(S)$ contains at least one non-leaf node of $T$. \begin{itemize} \item[$\Rightarrow$] Remind that the split tree $ST(G)$ is obtained from the split tree $ST(G+(x,S))$ by removing $x$ and if the node $u$ to which $x$ was attached had degree $3$, then joining its other two neighbors by a new tree-edge.
-It follows from conditions of Theorem~\ref{th:3-leaf} that $T(S)$ cannot contain a partially accessible node.

-\item[$\Leftarrow$] By the construction described in the proof of Theorem~\ref{th:charac}, its is clear that if $G$ is a $3$-leaf power and conditions 1 and 2 above are satisfied, then the split tree of $G+(x,S)$ is obtained: either by adding a leaf $x$ attached to a clique node or to a star node $u$ such that $\rho_u(ux)$ is not the centre; or by inserting a new ternary clique node.
-It follows that the resulting clique-star tree also satisfies the conditions of Theorem~\ref{th:3-leaf}. \end{itemize} \end{proof}
+Then $G+(x,S)$ is a $3$-leaf power if and only if \begin{enumerate} \item it is a distance hereditary graph (see conditions of Theorem~\ref{th:charac});

+\item if $S=\{y\}$, then either $y$ is adjacent in $T$ to a star node, or $T$ has a only one node;

+\item if $|S|>1$, then \begin{enumerate} \item if $T(S)$ does not contain a partially accessible node, then the tree-edge, towards which the fully-mixed star nodes are oriented (see Theorem~\ref{th:charac}), is incident to a clique node or a leaf;

+\item if $T(S)$ contains a partially accessible node $u$, then $u$ is a clique node, and either $S$ is the set of leaves adjacent to $u$ or $u$ is the only node of $ST(G)$. \end{enumerate} \end{enumerate} \end{theorem}